Torus orbit closures in the flag variety: Generic torus orbit closures in Schubert varieties

 The graph $\Gamma_w(w)$ appears in a slightly different viewpoint.
 Indeed, it is shown in \cite{Woo-Yong} that the Schubert variety $X_w$ is locally factorial if and only if $\Gamma_w(w)$ is a forest.
 This motivated the authors in~\cite{bm-bu07} to study the graph and they provided a necessary and sufficient condition for $\Gamma_w(w)$ to be a forest in terms of the pattern avoidance.\footnote{We say that a permutation $w \in S_n$ \emph{contains the pattern $q = q_1q_2 \cdots q_k$} if there is a $k$-element set of indices $1 \leq i_1 < i_2 < \cdots < i_k \leq n$ so that $w(i_r) < w(i_s)$ if and only if $q_r < q_s$ for $1 \leq r < s \leq k$.
 If a permutation $w$ does not contain $q$, then we say that $w$ \emph{avoids the pattern $q$}.
 Similarly, $w$ avoids the pattern $45\bar{3}12$ if every occurrence of the pattern $4512$ is a subsequence of an occurrence of $45312$.} Combining the theorem above with \cite[Theorem~1.1]{bm-bu07}, we obtain the following. \begin{proposition} The following statements are equivalent. \begin{enumerate} \item $\Gamma_w(w)$ is a forest. \item $w$ avoids the patterns $4231$ and $45\bar{3}12$. \item $Y_w$ is smooth at $wB$. \item $\Q_w$ is simple at $\vertex{w}$. \end{enumerate} \end{proposition}

-About the smoothness of $Y_w$, we have the following conjecture. \begin{conjecture}[{\cite[Conjecture~7.17]{LM2020}}] The graph $\Gamma_w(u)$ is a forest for any $u \leq w $ if $\Gamma_w(w)$ is a forest. \textup{(}This is equivalent to saying that the generic torus orbit closure $Y_w$ in the Schubert variety $X_w$ is smooth if it is smooth at the fixed point $wB$, in other words, $\Q_{w}$ is simple if $\Q_w$ is simple at the vertex $\vertex{w}$.\textup{)} \end{conjecture}
+About the smoothness of $Y_w$, it is enough to check the smoothness at the fixed point $wB$ as is shown in the following theorem.
+It was originally conjectured in~\cite{LM2020}. \begin{theorem}[{\cite[Theorem~B]{Gaetz22_one-skeleton}}] The graph $\Gamma_w(u)$ is a forest for any $u \leq w $ if $\Gamma_w(w)$ is a forest. \textup{(}This is equivalent to saying that the generic torus orbit closure $Y_w$ in the Schubert variety $X_w$ is smooth if it is smooth at the fixed point $wB$, in other words, $\Q_{w}$ is simple if $\Q_w$ is simple at the vertex $\vertex{w}$.\textup{)} \end{theorem}